CRSS666/.github/README.md

 ## Rules

-- The usage of modified clients that gives unfair advantage to players is not permitted.
-Even if you only use certain cheats, such as FullBright and InvMove, you'll still get banned. **TL;DR Do not cheat.**
+1. The use of modified clients that give an unfair advantage to players, such as hacked clients, is not permitted.
+    - You are not allowed to use them even for their legitimate features, such as a "fullbright" option.
+    - If admins suspect you are hacking you will be immediately banned.
-- Do not modify (or destroy) other players' constructions, or take their items, without their permission. **TL;DR Do not grief or steal.**
+2. Do not modify or destroy (grief) other player's constructions without their consent, or steal any of their items.
-- - The only exceptions to the second rule is if you're taking over something, such as a government.
-This has happened, for example, to the Panorama Socialist Federation, previously known as "Republic of Panorama".
-You're free to do any modifications to whatever, if it fits your government, and the other players approve of that take over.
-If they don't approve of it, your government may get re-taken over, and any changes may be undone by players.
-**TL;DR You "can" grief if you take a government over and need to do changes**
+    - You are allowed to visit any build, as long as you don't take anything, and if you do you pay them back.
+    - You should ask permission in the discord or the in-game chat before modifying builds.
+3. Follow the laws of the nations you are in to avoid issues with other players and making the server not fun to play.
+    - If you feel the laws are too vague, feel free to ask the people in charge of them what they mean with something, and feel free to contribute to them.
+Complaining that they don't make sense won't get you anywhere.
+    - Breaking laws won't necessarily get you banned, the nation you are in will take measures and punish you for your actions as they see fit.
+4. Do not attempt to make nations where the territory is already owned by another nation.
+You can make it near the borders of a nation but never inside one, you can't just take existing territory as your own.
+    - Other nations are free to claim more territory whenever they feel like it, as long as it doesn't take other nations' territory with it.

-***Failing to follow these rules will result in a ban.***
+***Failing to follow these rules may result in a ban.***

 [CRSS World Map](https://crss.cc/map)

 *Copyright © 2023 - 2025 CRSS*